Pre123140/POWER-BI-SALES-PERFORMANCE-DASHBOARD/README.md

 - Analyze total sales, profit, and orders over time
 - Monitor KPIs like growth, margin, achievement %, and target benchmarks
 - Understand category-wise and region-wise performance
-- Use filters and drill-throughs for deeper exploration

 ---